bevyengine/rfcs/rfcs/45-stageless.md

         /* ... */
         // These systems only run as part of the state transition logic .add_system_to(OnEnter(GameState::Playing), load_map)
+        .add_systems((
-        // The .on_enter and .on_exit methods are equivalent to the pattern above .add_system(autosave.on_exit(GameState::Playing))
+            // The .on_enter and .on_exit methods are equivalent to the pattern above autosave.on_exit(GameState::Playing),
             // This system will be added under the `OnUpdate(GameState::Playing)` set
             // Note that this is not a schedule:
             // it is run as part of the main game schedule,
-        // but only runs if the current state is GameState::Playing .add_system(run.in_set(OnUpdate(GameState::Playing)))
+            // but only runs if the current state is GameState::Playing run.in_set(OnUpdate(GameState::Playing)),
-        // This system will not be part of the set above, but will otherwise follow the same rules .add_system(jump.run_if(state_equals(GameState::Playing)))
+            // This system will not be part of the set above, but will otherwise follow the same rules jump.run_if(state_equals(GameState::Playing)),
+        ))
         /* ... */
         .run();
 }